Reviewing Diversey (NASDAQ:DSEY) and Ocean Bio-Chem (NASDAQ:OBCI)

 |N/A

-Diversey presently has a consensus target price of $18.75, suggesting a potential upside of 5.63%.
-Given Diversey’s higher probable upside, analysts clearly believe Diversey is more favorable than Ocean Bio-Chem.
+Diversey presently has a consensus price target of $18.75, indicating a potential upside of 9.59%.
+Given Diversey’s higher possible upside, equities analysts clearly believe Diversey is more favorable than Ocean Bio-Chem.

 Diversey Company Profile